ashtcn/arm11/doc/style.md

   /** The diffuse flag (bit 1). */
   DIFFUSE = 2,
   /** The specular flag (bit 2). */
-  SPECULAR = 4
+  SPECULAR = 4,
 };
 ```

 #### Functions

-9. Use underscore\_seperation for function names.
+9. Use underscore\_separation for function names.
 10. Don't put a space between the function name and parameter list.
-11. Never leve the parameter list for a function empty.
+11. Never leave the parameter list for a function empty.
 12. Leave a single space between the closing parenthesis of the parameter list
 and the opening brace of the function body.